Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ---

-## Advantages of database approach
+## Advantages of the DBMS approach

 - **Data independence**: applications don't need to know about the physical level storage structures, which improves data accessibility, maintainability of the applications and reusability of existing data
 - **Effective access to data**: multiple users can access the data